By-polls’ results indicative of coming time: Nawaz

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: Former prime minister Nawaz Sharif, while expressing pleasure over the outcome of by-elections, has said the result is indicative of the coming time.
+ISLAMABAD: Former prime minister Nawaz Sharif while expressing pleasure over outcome of by-elections, has said the result is indicative of the coming time.

 “I am thankful to the voters who turned up in big numbers, voted us and made us victorious in the by-elections,” Nawaz Sharif said while talking informally to newsmen outside the Accountability Court on Monday.

-He observed that everything had changed.
-He remained in jail while cases were framed against him and Shahbaz Sharif.
-“Everybody can verify as to how cases were framed against us and what is happening with Saad Rafique, who may be arrested any time,” he said.

-ISLAMABAD: Former prime minister Nawaz Sharif, while expressing pleasure over the outcome of by-elections, has said the result is indicative of the coming time.
+ISLAMABAD: Former prime minister Nawaz Sharif while expressing pleasure over outcome of by-elections, has said the result is indicative of the coming time.

 “I am thankful to the voters who turned up in big numbers, voted us and made us victorious in the by-elections,” Nawaz Sharif said while talking informally to newsmen outside the Accountability Court on Monday.